-But what’s the best hardware wallet?
-Which hardware wallet should you buy?
+But what’s the BEST hardware wallet in 2022?

-In this post, I’ll walk through my favourite cryptocurrency hardware wallets.
+In this post, I’ve ranked my favourite cryptocurrency hardware wallets after hands-on testing with every single one.

 Hardware wallets are devices where you can securely store (and use) your cryptocurrency.